5G-ERA/BED-Workshop/README.md

 sudo microk8s.kubectl get all
 ```

 5) Exec into the pod and launch the turtlebot 3 experiment.
+The containerID can be either ros-listener-deplyment-id/ ros-talker-deployment-id

 ```
 sudo microk8s.kubectl exec --stdin --tty containerID -- /bin/bash